Victorian anti-discrimination law

 Discrimination can be direct or indirect (see Direct and indirect discrimination’, below), or a breach of one of the stand-alone duties in the Equal Opportunity Act (s 7).

 The stand-alone duties in the Equal Opportunity Act (s 7) are:

 - An employer or firm – in organising working arrangements – must not unreasonably refuse to accommodate the responsibilities that a person has as a parent or carer (including for a person offered employment or partnership).

-- where the employer, firm, service provider or educational authority complies with the disability standards under the Disability Discrimination Act 1992 (Cth)or a A finalisation, especially a decision made by a court or tribunal to finalise (determine) a case. made under section 160B of the Building Act 1993 (Vic); or
+- where the employer, firm, service provider or educational authority complies with the disability standards under the Disability Discrimination Act 1992 (Cth)or a determination made under section 160B of the Building Act 1993 (Vic); or

 - in the case of employment and firms, where the person cannot adequately perform the genuine and reasonable requirements of employment even after adjustments are made; or